 - Invasive and other problematic species

-- Threat: Non-native aquatic species including American bullfrogs, mosquito fish and other non-native fish.
+- Threat: Non-native aquatic species including American bullfrogs, mosquito fish and other non-native predatory game fish.
 Bullfrogs are predatory for all life stages of northern leopard frogs.; mosquito fish prey on amphibian egg masses and tadpoles.
+Non-native predatory game fish, such as bass, prey on the frogs and tadpoles.

 - Action Needed: 1.
 Remove mosquito fish from ponds previously occupied by northern leopard frogs.
 2. Prevent introduction of non-native fish to ponds occupied by northern leopard frogs.
 3. Manage habitat to favor this frog but not favor bullfrogs and fish (example, create seasonal ponds).
 4. Create and maintain barriers such as dikes that prevent non-native fish from entering ponds occupied by this species.